 “So now you are the commander.”

 Zoe glared at the bulky fairy over her shoulder.
-She didn’t need another annoying little brat in her apartment.
+She didn’t need another annoying factor in her apartment and Rubin was death's advocate.

 “I’m here because I have bad news.
 Ghosts and familiars have been disappearing lately.
 We don’t know exactly what’s going on but we have a few ideas.
 The demons around you are powerful enough to fight it, but they’re not humans.
-You have to fight the Holy Brotherhood,” the fairy continued in a serious tone.
+You have to fight the Holy Brotherhood if they approach you,” the fairy continued in a serious tone.

-Rubin nodded.
+Rubin frowned.
 He was the one who knew best how the Holy Brotherhood worked since he had seen it before, in action.

 “Is Andy safe?
 He hasn’t appeared before me in a while.”
 Zoe was only a little worried since nothing could happen worse than death to her ghost friend.